Of Course Meaning

 3- How does “Of Course” reflect confidence and assurance in communication?

-“Of course” reflects confidence by indicating that the speaker believes the matter at hand is so clear and certain that there’s no need for further discussion.
-It reassures the listener that the speaker is sure of what they’re saying or agreeing to.
+“Of course” shows trust.
+It means the speaker believes the topic is so clear that there is no need to explain further.
+It helps the listener feel that the speaker is confident in what they are saying or agreeing to.

 4- How it’s used in movies, TV shows, and literature?